 The test examines Listening and Reading comprehension skills and uses common everyday vocabulary, phrases and key expressions that reflect real-world tasks.
-Test takers do not need to have special knowledge beyond that of a person who uses written and oral French in everyday work activities.
+Test takers do not need to have special knowledge beyond that of a person who uses written and oral French in everyday activities.

 Who Uses the TFI Test and Why?

-Businesses and government organizations use the TFI test for:
+Institutions use the TFI test for:

 - placing incoming and continuing students in appropriate class levels

-- evaluating student proficiency by repeated testing throughout a program
+- evaluating student proficiency by repeated testing

 How Does ETS Protect the Integrity of the TFI Test?